Complete papers from your thesis research, with financial support

 You will still be able to get the final payment if you go over the allocated time you were granted, provided that you fill in the final report form once your article or book chapter is submitted.
 It is expected however that you would try and complete your article or book chapter as soon as possible after the end date of the bursary.

 In some circumstances, where delay of submission of your paper(s) or book chapter is beyond your control (for example, your supervisor is unable to review your paper(s) or chapter in a timely fashion or there is more work that needs to be done in order to get the work publishable,) the University suggest your Department pays you your final instalment.
-When the journal article or book chapter is submitted, you must fill in the Final Report and the final payment will be refunded to your Department by the Graduate Research School before proceeding.
+When the journal article or book chapter is submitted, you must fill in the Final Report and the final payment will be refunded to your Department before proceeding.

 28. Who approves the bursaries and final reports?